Is the Chase Sapphire Preferred Card Annual Fee Worth It?

 DoorDash Credits

-Even if you don’t fulfill the requirements for the welcome bonus, you can justify your annual fee with a complimentary DashPass subscription (valid for orders through DoorDash and Caviar), a $120 value.
+Cardholders also receive a complimentary DashPass subscription (valid for orders on DoorDash and Caviar), valued at $120.
 With this membership, you’ll get $0 delivery fees and lower service fees, plus $10 a month off non-restaurant DoorDash orders.
 Activation is required by Dec.
 31, 2027.

 Additional Travel Benefits